 As a consultant to the Associated Press, Flesch developed a readability rating system for journalists and copywriters to use.
 He explained his formula in the second Kapition of his book How to Write Plain English:

 "Multiply the average sentence length by 1.015.
 Multiply the average word length by 84.6.
-Add the two numbers.
-Subtract that sum from 206.835.
+Add the two figures together.
+Subtract this sum from 206.835.
 The remainder is your readability score."

 Flesch also provided a table to help interpret the scores.